Summer Pass artwork

 High School Access Transit ProgramFree Summer Pass

-This program provides free transit passes to qualified high school students during the summer months.
+This program provides free transit passes to anyone age 14-18 during the summer months.

 How it Works

 We’re taking advantage of a funding opportunity to give free transit passes to students who rely on transit during the summer months.
 The passes are valid for unlimited rides on buses, MAX, WES and Portland Streetcar.
-Qualifying students can pick up a pass from their high school main office beginning in mid-May.
-Passes are valid from June 1 through August 31, 2023.
+Students can pick up a pass from their high school main office beginning in late May.
+Passes are valid from June 1 through August 31, 2024.

-Portland Public Schools student ID Hop pass will not work after June 15, 2023.
+Portland Public Schools student ID Hop pass will not work beyond the end of the school year.

 Where to get your summer pass